leapcode/puppet_apache/README.md

-puppet module for managing an Apache web server
+Puppet module for managing an Apache web server
 ===============================================

 This module tries to manage apache on different distros in a similar manner. a